-Pastor Pitts, a police chaplain, returns to the podcast to discuss social justice issues.
-She gives insight into how we can make sure the current racial issues in America are a movement towards a better tomorrow instead of just a “moment” in time.
+A police chaplain gives insight into how we can make sure the current racial issues in America are a movement towards a better tomorrow instead of just a “moment” in time.
 She talks about investing in our youth and the importance of getting our kids back to school.

-(13:40) What can white allies do to continue the movement for racial justice?
+What can White People Do to continue the movement for racial justice?

 If one part of our body hurts, we hurt all over.
 If one part of our body is honored, the whole body will be happy.1 Corinthians 12:26